brianleroux/Cordova/README.md

 Cordova
 ===

 A PhoneGap project toolchain that automates common tasks for building cross platform mobile projects with OS X. This is mobile project automation for common development workflow tasks such as: compiling, debugging, testing, releasing and other things in between.
+As an added benefit projects generated with Cordova create a consistent, predictable, easy to understand and therefor extend software project.
+A number of conventions are introduced removing the need for mobile developers to relearn their tools or, worse, rebuild them for every project.

 Currently Supported Platforms
 ---